Deep Localization of Mixed Image Tampering Techniques: Introduction

 \section{Introduction}

-Images are often trusted as evidence or proof in fields such as journalism, forensic investigations, military intelligence, scientific research and publications, crime detection and legal proceedings, investigation of insurance claims, andr medical imaging \cite{article1}.
+Images are often trusted as evidence or proof in fields such as journalism, forensic investigations, military intelligence, scientific research and publications, crime detection and legal proceedings, investigation of insurance claims, and medical imaging \cite{article1}.
 In order to protect legal and political photos while maintaining research integrity or reproducibility, image manipulation detection is a highly necessary tool \cite{Cromey2010AvoidingTP}.
-As technology advances, common image tampering techniques such as \textit{retouching} or \textit{resampling} which involves geometric transformations on part of the image, \textit{image splicing} which involves pasting a part of one image to another image, \textit{copy-move} fraud which involves copying one part of the same image to another location within the photo \cite{eval}, or \textit {removal} which is the elimination of a region of the image by in-painting \cite{Zhou2018LearningRF}, are widely available to the public.
+As technology advances, common image tampering techniques such as \textit{retouching} or \textit{resampling} which involves geometric transformations on part of the image, \textit{image splicing}, \textit{copy-move} fraud \cite{eval}, or \textit {removal}, are widely available to the public.
 Worse yet, this often includes post-processing such as Gaussian smoothing, making it even more difficult for humans to recognize the tampered regions with the naked eye.
 Due to the difficulty of distinguishing fake and authentic images, research in this field has become integral to preventing hacking.

-A few of the most common and effective detection methods currently being used include the color filter array (CFA)\cite{5282545}, image noise analysis using noise filters \cite{article2}, Discrete Cosine Transform (DCT) frequency analysis \cite{article}, Discrete Wavelet Transform (DWT), JPEG compression measurement using methods such as Block Artifact Grid (BAG) \cite{4284574}, and ELA (Error Level Analysis) \cite{Gunawan2017DevelopmentOP}, and many modifications of these \cite{7566257} \cite{bib6301704} \cite{Lin:2009:FCF:1639329.1639332} \cite{10.1007/978-3-642-18405-5_2}.
-Detection of different methods such as copy-paste fraud, added WGN (White Gaussian Noise), and color enhancements, each require different filters and algorithms (eg. PCA, DWT, or DCT-based) which must also be applied at different sized bounding boxes depending on the size of the tampered region \cite{article}.
-Additionally, the method needed often depends on the image type, such as JPEG, PNG, or TIFF \cite{4284574}.
-This makes it difficult to determine which technique to apply to which image, since these details are often not provided.
+However, detection of different methods such as copy-paste fraud, added WGN (White Gaussian Noise), and color enhancements, each require different filters and algorithms which must also be applied at different sized bounding boxes depending on the size of the tampered region \cite{article}.
+These details are often not provided, making it it difficult to determine which technique to apply to which image.
 A method of detection that is generalizable to various differences between images or even new types of tampering is of great need today.